-Set in the midst of the gorgeous heath, the three ponds offer a slightly chilly dip surrounded by wild shrubbery.
-The men’s pond is a...
+Set in the midst of the gorgeous heath, Hampstead's three bathing ponds (men's, women's and mixed) offer a cooling dip in murky brown...

 Sculptures by Henry Moore & Barbara Hepworth

 Hampstead Heath Women's Pond

-This marvellous tavern dates from 1585 and has more character than a West End musical.
+Dating from 1585, this historic tavern has more character than a West End musical.
 It was highwayman Dick Turpin’s hang-out between...

 Hampstead Heath information

 Sprawling Hampstead Heath, with its rolling woodlands and meadows, feels a million miles away – despite being approximately four – from the City of London.
 It covers 320 hectares, most of it woods, hills and meadows, and is home to about 180 bird species, 23 species of butterflies, grass snakes, bats and a rich array of flora.

 If walking is too pedestrian for you, another major attraction is the bathing ponds (separate beautiful ones for men and women and a slightly less pleasant mixed pond).
 Those of a more artistic bent should make a beeline for Kenwood .